ikram-patel/Visualization-Predictive-modeling-Post-Partum-Depression-using-Tableau-and-Python/README.md

 Following data visualization, we applied machine learning techniques to predict the likelihood of new mothers experiencing suicidal thoughts or attempting suicide based on their responses to a set of questions related to PPD symptoms.
 We used categorical encoding, specifically label encoding, to preprocess the data for model training.
 A Random Forest Classifier was chosen as the predictive model due to its robustness and ability to handle complex datasets.

 <h2>Model Deployment and Web App using Flask</h2>
 The trained machine learning model was deployed using joblib and a user interface (UI) was created using Flask for healthcare professionals.
 The UI, built using HTML, allows doctors to input patient responses to a predefined set of questions.
 Upon clicking the "PREDICT" button, the model generates predictions indicating the likelihood of suicidal thoughts or attempts.
-The predictions are categorized into no indications of suicidal behavior, likely presence of suicidal thoughts, or extremely likely presence of suicidal thoughts.<br>
+The predictions are categorized into no indications of suicidal behavior, likely presence of suicidal thoughts, or extremely likely presence of suicidal thoughts.

 ![Web Application](https://github.com/ikram-patel/Visualization-Predictive-modeling-Post-Partum-Depression-using-Tableau-and-Python/assets/128078888/1ac503f4-bd9c-4112-bfb3-e6b4f79526ae)